scribbletune/live/README.md

 # live [WIP]

-Simplistic music performance tools for the browser based on the Scribbletune JS Library
+Music performance tools for the browser & terminal based on the Scribbletune node module and JS Library and a handful of other libraries such as Tone.js, Tonal and JSMidgen